Last Updated on January 24, 2023 by Dee

 Digital painting is a term that encompasses many different methods of producing an image on a computer or tablet.

-These simple tricks will help take your work from good to great in no time at all.
+These simple tricks will help take your work from good to great in no time.

-22 Digital Painting Tips to Improve Your Digital Creations
+22 Digital Art Tips to Improve Your Digital Creations

 Begin with the end in mind & sketch a plan.

-It’s a good idea to know what you want to paint before you start, and to keep that in mind as you work.
+It’s a good idea to know what you want to paint before you start and to keep that in mind as you work.
+Beginner digital artists often start painting without following this first important step.

-Sketching out a loose idea at the start will save you time, and avoid frustration.
-The easiest way to go about this is to grab a pencil and a piece of paper and manually draw out your composition and subject matter.
+The easiest way is to grab a pencil and a piece of paper and manually draw out your composition and subject matter.

 You can also annotate your sketch with color ideas, patterns, and other elements you want to include in your painting.